OpenNebula/docs/source/open_cluster_deployment/networking_setup/vxlan.rst

    :ip_link_conf:
        :nolearning:

-After updating the configuration file on Front-end, don't forget to execute ``onehost sync -f`` to distribute the changes on the hypervisor Nodes.
+After updating the configuration file on the Front-end, don't forget to execute ``onehost sync -f`` to distribute the changes on the hypervisor nodes.

 .. note::

-    It is not recommended to set ``:nolearing:`` in ``:ip_link_conf:`` system-wide attribute in ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf`` because that doesn't allow the coexistence of VLAN and VXLAN with BGP EVPN Virtual Networks on hosts.
+    It is not recommended to set ``:nolearing:`` in ``:ip_link_conf:`` system-wide attribute in ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf`` because that doesn't allow the coexistence of VLAN and VXLAN with BGP EVPN Virtual Networks on Hosts.
 For VXLAN with BGP EVPN, set ``IP_LINK_CONF="nolearning="`` attribute in the Virtual Network definition instead.